Arin-Grigoras/shell/README.md

  __CREDITS__  = https://github.com/brenns10/lsh/blob/master/src/main.c

    -for most of the template code.

- Instructions coming soon.
+ ##Instructions coming soon.

+##Website
- (Might make a website for this.)
+  might make a website(should I?).

+##License
+   This code is under a MIT lincense, that means you can do whatever you want with the code.
+But I would want you to put credits in your project.